hseager/you-are-merlin/README.md

 ## Game Features

 - Main quest with a final world boss, try to beat them!
-- Different Themes
+- Themes like Zelda, Star Wars and Fallout
 - Side quests
-- Randomly generated loot and rewards
+- Random loot generation and rewards
 - Battles
 - Recovery
 - Inventory